sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^ily]: That we love!!!!
 Pay developers!!!!!

-# A Vision of Distributed Scientific Infrastructure
+# A Vision of Decentralized Scientific Infrastructure

-The distributed infrastructure I will describe here is related to previous notions of "grass-roots" science {% cite mainenBetterWayCrack2016 %}, and my intention is to provide a more prescriptive scaffolding for its design and potential implementation as a way of painting a picture of what science could be like.
+The decentralized infrastructure I will describe here is related to previous notions of "grass-roots" science {% cite mainenBetterWayCrack2016 %}, and my intention is to provide a more prescriptive scaffolding for its design and potential implementation as a way of painting a picture of what science could be like.

 Throughout this section, when I am referring to any particular piece of software I want to be clear that I don't intend to be dogmatically advocating that software *in particular*, but software *like it* that *shares its qualities* --- no snake oil is sold in this document.
 Since this is a design document, I will also be saying we *should* do a lot of things --- think of that as "to fulfill this system, we should do this," rather than "everyone should do this even if they disagree with the fundament of my argument."
 Similarly, when I describe limitations of existing tools, without exception I am describing a tool or platform I love, have learned from, and think is valuable --- learning from something can mean drawing respectful contrast!